nathanielkess/RxJS-If-Else/README.md

 #### TrainApiService
 We'll write the feature against this existing TrainApiService class that has two methods.
 The first is `getNextTrain()` which returns train details (name, id and remaining minutes until arrival).
-And the second being `isPetFriendly()`, which takes a train id and returns true or false.
+And the second method is `isPetFriendly()`, which takes a train id and returns true or false.

 ```typescript
 interface iTrainDetails {